HMS Dryad (1866): North American and West Indies Station (1874–1879)

 Commander Compton Edward Domvile re-commissioned Dryad on 13 August 1874 and took her to the North America and West Indies Station.
 On 8 September HMS Dryad and HMS Heron rescued the passengers and crew from the wreck of the British steamship Shannon, which had been wrecked on a reef 80 nmi south south west of Port Royal, Jamaica.
 Domville, who went on to become Admiral Sir Compton Domville, was promoted to Captain on 27 March 1876.
 He was relieved in 1877 by Commander John Edward Stokes, who commanded her until 14 December 1877.
 On 6 November 1876.
-Dryad ran aground at Halifax, Nova Scotia, Dominion of Canada.
+Dryad ran aground at Halifax, Nova Scotia, Canada.
 She was refloated.